AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/02-Perceptron/02-chapter2.markdown

 (1 to: 5) collect: [ :i | r nextInt: 50 ]
 ~~~~~~~

 Evaluating several times this small script always produces the same sequence.
 This is key to have reproducible and deterministic behavior.
-In the remaining of the book, we will intensively use random generators.
+In the remaining of the book, we will intensively use random number generators.

 Our script then follow with training a perceptron with 500 points.
-We then create 2000 test points, which will be then displayed on the screen, using Grapher.
-Note that we write the condition `(p feed: point) > 0.5 ` to color a point as red.
+We then create 2,000 test points, which will be then displayed on the screen, using Grapher.
+We wrote the condition `(p feed: point) > 0.5` to color a point as red.
 We could have `(p feed: point) = 1` instead, however in the future chapter we will replace the perceptron with another kind of artificial neuron, which will not exactly produce the value 1.

 We see that our the area of red points goes closely follows the red line.
 This means that our perceptron is able to classify points with a good accuracy.

 What if reduce the number of training of our perceptron?
-You can try this by changing the value `500` by, let's say,`100`.
+You can try this by changing the value `500` by, let's say, `100`.
 What is the result?
-The perceptron does not do that well.
+The perceptron does not classify points as accurately than with 500 trainings.
 This follow the intuition we elaborated when we first mentioned the training.
 More training a perceptron has, more accurate it will be (however, this is not always true with neural networks, as we will see later on).

 *EXERCISE:* Reduce the number of time the perceptron is trained.
-Verify that varying the value 500 to lower value leads to some errors, illustrated at a mismatch between the red line and the area of colored points.
+Verify that varying the value 500 to lower value leads to some errors made by the perceptron, illustrated at a mismatch between the red line and the area of colored points.

 ## Measuring the precision